selcukes/selcukes.github.io/docs/03_guides/data-bind.md

 ## Data Mapper

-DataMapper object helps to read and write Json or yaml/yml files with `@DataFile` annotation.
+DataMapper object helps to read and write Json , xml or yaml/yml files with `@DataFile` annotation.

 ### Resolution Algorithm